addshore/wikibase-profile/README.md

 # wikibase-profile

-The general idea of this repo is to allow some basic profiling of different settings using docker and possible GIthub actions?
+The general idea of this repo is to allow some basic profiling of different settings using docker and possible Github actions?

 Steps: